shervinsahba/obsidian-icewind/DM/Prep - Revel's End.md

 R8) or the barracks (area R19) in the case of off-duty guards.
 The suspicion level then increases by 1.

 Once the characters encounter a patrol, don’t check for another patrol when the characters enter the route until 20 minutes have passed

+---

+They're housed where the Absolution Council members are located in the south east, and the prison will be under lockdown.
+This gives them several objectives:

+- Retrieve their weapons
+- Defend the council members / prison
+- Finish loose ends with Vaelish or Prisoner 13
+- Live

+The guards will be outside the northwest armory - the opposite side - having cornered the "one blue slaad."
+Logically, the players will want their weapons.
+The absence of guards gives them the opportunity to lockpick the evidence chest in the guard room by the entrance where their weapons are located.
+This, of course, leads to the first attack:

+- 1-2 red slaads

+The slaads have already begun to multiply.
+The heroes could now have an opportunity to talk to prisoners and then assist guards who have the blue slaad "cornered."
+Announcements made by the warden will guide them there.

+- 1 blue slaad

+Once the party makes it out to the panopticon, it becomes known that prisoners are transforming and the ventilation system is compromised.
+The players should realize that their wounded characters are likely infected as well.

+Lights go out, like the linked post above and doors will probably open soon after.
+They have a prison riot to content with.
+Amidst it, another combat will ensue.
+Prisoners are fighting other slaadi in the background or combating the guards.
+Anyway, the party faces

+- 3 reds, 1 green*

+The green slaad, seen through flickering lights, will flee after the first round into the vent.
+Messages by the warden will play every round.
+They will stop a round after the green slaad gets there.
+It is now a gray slaad, and the real warden is unconscious, stuffed in her closet with a teddy bear torso.
+The bear's head is on the floor.
+The gray slaad takes on the warden's appearance.

+The players must ascend the central tower to apprehend the gray slaad, who will mess with them.
+The stairwells are littered with bodies.
+"It's on the roof!
+Hurry!
+I must secure the grounds!" says the warden.

+Hopefully this leads to a showdown on the main floor.

+- 1 gray slaad, x red slaads as needed

+Maybe the self-destruct sequence is set off at some point, and they need to find the warden and convince her it's safe to deactivate it.